 - Actions the Client takes that deviate from the CFP professional’s recommendations;

 - When engaged for monitoring, the CFP professional’s analysis of the Client’s progress towards achieving goals; and

 - When engaged for monitoring and updating, which actions, products, and services are and are not subject to the CFP professional’s monitoring responsibility, how and when the CFP professional will monitor the actions, products, and services, how the CFP professional will be informed of any materials changes in the Client’s qualitative and quantitative information, and how and when a CFP professional who is responsible for updating the Financial Planning recommendations will do so.

 The 7-Step CGADPIM Financial Planning Process Under The New Financial Planning Practice Standards

-Building on the now-7-step CGADPIM process of Financial Planning, the Standards of Conduct go further to specify the sub-steps of each of the 7 Financial Planning process steps that CFP professionals are expected to complete as part of a Financial Planning engagement.
+Building on the now-7-step CGADPIM process of Financial Planning, the Code and Standards go further to specify the sub-steps of each of the 7 Financial Planning process steps that CFP professionals are expected to complete as part of a Financial Planning engagement.

 Specifically, the Financial Planning Practice Standards require that CFP professionals follow the expectations for each of the steps below.

 Circumstances: Understanding the Client’s Personal and Financial Circumstances